a-khang/risk_register_lab/README.md

 <img width="981" alt="Screenshot 2025-04-19 at 1 55 03 AM" src="https://github.com/user-attachments/assets/85d70cef-f93a-407d-a510-fdf171dfea1f" />

-We see that the first result returns an Enterprise Risk Management Template provided by the B.C.
+We see that the first result returns an Enterprise Risk Register Template provided by the B.C.
 Government.